nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Weeblingo` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: See flashcards one by one**
+**Use case: See the list of flashcards**

 **MSS**

-1. User requests to view flashcards
+1. User requests to enter learn mode.
-2. WeebLingo shows a new flashcard on the screen
+2. WeebLingo shows a list of flashcards on the screen.
-3. User clicks next
-4. Go to step 2 again

-**Extensions**

-* 2a.
-All flashcards have been shown.

     Use case ends.

 **Use case: Take a quiz**

 **MSS**

-1. User clicks quiz
+1. User requests to enter quiz mode.
-2. WeebLingo shows a new question on the screen
+2. WeebLingo shows a new question on the screen.
-3. User enters his answer
+3. User enters and checks his answer.
-4. WeebLingo shows whether user's answer is correct/wrong
+4. WeebLingo shows whether user's answer is correct/wrong.
-5. WeebLingo displays correct answer if user's answer is wrong
+5. User requests to see the next question.
-6. WeebLingo removes this question from the list of questions for this session
+6. WeebLingo removes this question from the list of questions for this session.
-7. Go to step 2 again
+7. Go to step 2 again.

 **Extensions**

 * 2a.
 All questions have been shown.

+    * 2a1.
+WeebLingo informs user that the quiz is over.

       Use case ends.

+* 3a.
+User already got the question correct.

+    * 3a1.
+WeebLingo prompts user to proceed to the next question.

+      Use case resumes at step 5.

+* 4a.
+User got the question wrong.

+    * 4a1a.
+User wants to proceed to the next question.

+      Use case resumes at step 5.

+    * 4a1b.
+User wants to reattempt the same question.

+      Use case resumes at step 3.

+* 4b.
+User got the question correct.

+    * 4b1.
+WeebLingo prompts user to proceed to the next question.

+      Use case resumes at step 5.

-**Use case: Save and see all my study data**
+**Use case: See my past quiz attempts history**

 **MSS**

-1. User looks at a flashcard
-2. User can save a flashcard if he is confident he has learnt the japanese word
-3. WeebLingo saves the learnt flashcard to a storage file
-4. User can request to see all learnt flashcards
+1. User requests to see the history of past attempts.
+2. WeebLingo shows the history, including relevant details of the quiz attempts.

     Use case ends.

-**Use case: Delete a flashcard**

-**MSS**

-1. User requests to list flashcards
-2. AddressBook shows a list of flashcards
-3. User requests to delete a specific flashcard in the list
-4. AddressBook deletes the flashcard

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 *{More to be added}*